 Kearney House at the Alpine Landing is lit by candlelight

 Well just to let all you readers know that the Palisades Interstate Park is closed after dusk and does not reopen until it is light out the next day and there are NO lights either on the roads going down the hill to the basin or in the parking lot.
 When I mean the park is pitch black, it is pitch black.
 I thought this was dangerous since the road leading to the basin is very steep, not much of a barrier along the cliff side and no lights on the signs.
+I had some jerk follow me at full speed racing down the hill behind me.
 Let’s just leave this that there was a small boulder that I did not see and it did not get out of my way.
 The next hour in the park was not fun!